- Community & Economic Development

 Annexation not only benefits the health and stability of the city’s finances, it also provides a range of benefits and new opportunities to the entire community, including:

 - Ensuring public services are available to serve urban densities and intensities of development – Moline provides a full spectrum of urban utilities (water, sewer, stormwater), infrastructure (enhanced streets, sidewalks, lighting), and services (police, fire, EMS, snow/ice control, trash collection and recycling, public transportation, code enforcement, library, parks and recreation) that are either not available or minimally available in unincorporated areas.

 - Promoting orderly growth and development – through carefully planned extensions of facilities and services, the city can limit the sprawl and environmental degradation associated with unplanned growth.

 - Promoting service efficiency and safety – pockets of unincorporated lands surrounded by the city and development adjacent to the city limits can create confusion among citizens and jurisdictions regarding service responsibilities.

 - Ensuring an equitable sharing of costs – frequently, city services are extended to adjoining unincorporated areas without reimbursement of costs.

 - Enhancing community identity and image – land use and zoning standards in isolated unincorporated pockets often contrast with those of adjacent development in the city creating a poor image and lack of identity for the entire area.

-To learn more about the annexation process, contact Land Development Manager Shawn Christ, at 309.524.2050.
-Annexation petitions are also available for download here.
+To learn more about the annexation process, contact Land Development Manager at 309.524.2050.
+Annexation petitions are also available below.
 There is no fee to annex land into the City of Moline.